angel-marchev/sofiaPM10report.github.io/cleandata.md

 c.
 The number of observations in common between the main station - group station pair was counted

 If (a) is more than 10, (b) is more than 25% than the single instance of measurement is considered dissimilar.
 The total number of dissimilar measurements is divided by the total number of common observations and a dissimilarity percent is calculated.
 However (c) must be at least 168(the number of hours in a week), in order to have a valid dissimilarity percent.
 If this is not the case, it is considered that the number of common observations is not enough to draw any conclusions and no score is calculated.
 The effect is the same, as if the group station is not part of the group.
+If (a) is more than 10, then the single instance of measurement is considered dissimilar.
+However (b) must be at least 168(the number of hours in a week), in order to have a valid dissimilarity measurement.
+If this is not the case, it is considered that the number of common observations is not enough to draw any conclusions and no score is calculated.
+The effect is the same, as if the group station is not part of the group.

-Then based on a threshold of 5%, station pairs, which are considered too different are identified, meaning that at least 5% of the common observation between the pair are too different.
+Then based on a threshold of 10 station pairs, which are considered too different are identified, meaning that at least 5% of the common observation between the pair are too different.

+3. How many times to repeat the process/When to stop the removal of stations?
-3. The process was repeated until in each group there is no more than one main station-group station with a dissimilarity score of over 10.
+The process was repeated until in each group there is no more than one main station-group station with a dissimilarity score of over 10.

 After applying the aforementioned procedure, the number of stations in the dataset was reduced from 148 to 127.